Young Adult Mental Health & Substance Abuse Treatment Centers

 At Newport Institute, we address the underlying causes of stimulant addiction, not just the behavioral symptoms.
 Our expert clinicians and experiential therapists guide young adults to understand the root causes of their drug abuse—the trauma, attachment wounds, anxiety, and/or depression that create a need for self-medication.

 In addition, clients in our young adult substance abuse treatment programs learn healthy coping and emotion-regulation skills, so they can more easily navigate the intense emotions and stressors that come with emerging adulthood.
-Ultimately, each young adult’s unique journey of healing helps them find lasting self-worth—based not in achievement but rather in authentic connection and a sense of meaning and purpose.
+Ultimately, each young adult’s unique journey of healing from drug abuse helps them find lasting self-worth—based not in achievement but rather in authentic connection and a sense of meaning and purpose.

 Sources